rarebreed/rarebreed.github.io/_posts/2020-03-03-gardening-experiment.md

 founder of Aikido, said that all warriors should learn to farm.
 There's something about cultivating life that makes you respect and understand it more.

-So, I'm browsing the returned results, and I see some electronic devices that monitored 3 things:
+So, I'm browsing the returned results in Amazon, and I see some soil testing devices that monitored 3
+things:

 - Moisture
 - Sunlight
 - Ph levels

-There were also some testing kits for potassium and nitrogen, though those were chemically based testing kits.
-But I realized that these electronic devices didn't relay any information.
-Though I haven't looked or done any research at the industrial level, it made me think about how IoT devices could help improve the efficiency of gardening
+There were also some testing kits for potassium and nitrogen, though those were chemically based testing kits rather than electronic devices.
+While reading the various product descriptions, I realized that these electronic devices didn't relay any information anywhere.
+In other words they werent connected, and therefore not IoT devices.
+Though I haven't looked or done any research at the industrial level, it made me think about how IoT devices could help improve the efficiency of gardening.

 ## Connected testing kits